Guides 14 min read

 WOTC era differences: two different worlds

 For vintage card collectors, understanding the differences between Japanese and French editions from the Wizards of the Coast era (1996-2003) is essential.
+For a complete breakdown of every set from this period, see our Wizard block guide covering all expansions from 1999 to 2003.
 The very structure of the expansions differs profoundly between the two markets, creating unique situations for collectors.

 The Neo case: 4 Japanese sets, 4 French sets... but not the same ones